Tom Walker ACA explains the measures from the government to help the self-employed.

 Alternatively, if as an owner manager, you pay yourself all or part of your salary through PAYE, you could furlough yourself in the job retention scheme.
 You'd then receive 80% pay support up to £2,500 per month.
 This might help to tide things over a bit as you strive to keep your business going.

-Having announced the scheme, the Chancellor then talked of the need for taxation of the self-employed to be, "levelled up".
-Whilst he wouldn't be drawn on any details in regards to this, for quite some time there has been plenty of parliamentary debate about greater alignment of tax between those on PAYE and off payroll workers.
+The Chancellor has talked openly of the need for taxation of the self-employed to be, "levelled up".
+Whilst he won't go into any details on this matter, there has been plenty of parliamentary debate, for quite some time, about greater alignment of tax between those on PAYE and off payroll workers.

-Given the government has had to bail out this part of the economy, despite the self-employed not receiving the same benefits as those on PAYE, expect potential tax rises for this group once the outbreak has finally passed.
+Given the government has had to bail out this part of the economy, despite the self-employed not receiving the same benefits as those on PAYE, potential tax rises could be coming for this group once the outbreak has finally passed.

 Please be aware that information provided by this blog is subject to regular legal and regulatory change.
 We recommend that you do not take any information held within our website or guides (eBooks) as a definitive guide to the law on the relevant matter being discussed.
 We suggest your course of action should be to seek legal or professional advice where necessary rather than relying on the content supplied by the author(s) of this blog.